scottish-government-design-system/designsystem.gov.scot/get-started/tracking.md

 ### Accordion

-Accordion header buttons get a 'data-accordion' attribute whose value uses the pattern `accordion-[index]-[open/close]` where the index is one-based.
+Accordion header buttons get a `data-accordion` attribute whose value uses the pattern `accordion-[index]-[open/close]` where the index is one-based.
 Opening and closing an accordion panel updates that data attribute to denote the correct action (opening or closing).

 {% highlight html %}
 <button class="ds_accordion-item__header-button js-accordion-button" data-accordion="accordion-open-1">